 “If I can do it, anybody can.”
-Though it’s one of the emptiest clichés you’re ever likely to hear, I could be an example of how it *might* be possible.
+One of the emptiest clichés you’re ever likely to hear – yet I could be an example of how it *might* be possible.

 This is a brief overview of a journey from failure to redemption.

 For those who aren’t aware: at the age of 18, I failed a mock A-Level English Literature exam on the seventeenth-century poet, Andrew Marvell.
 Eleven years later, I submitted a doctoral thesis on him.

 In case you think I’m exaggerating the impact of a single poor result – I’m not.
 As you’ll see below, I was capable of even worse during A2 Economics, which was supposedly my ‘best’ subject.